Skip to content

 • email and phone are stored encrypted in the database

-• On read, they return encrypted ciphertext by default
+• When reloaded from the database, they come back as encrypted ciphertext by default

-• To get plaintext values, explicitly request decryption via QuerySet or REST API
+• To get plaintext values back, explicitly request decryption via QuerySet or REST API

 How It Works